Emporia State Hornets: Facilities

 Francis G. Welch Stadium serves as home to the Hornets football team.
 The stadium, who is named for long-time Emporia State coach and athletic director Fran Welch, opened in 1947 and since then has gone under a few renovations.
 Improvements done in 1994 include installation of a new scoreboard and fence as well as remodelling of entrance areas, concessions, and washrooms.
 In 1997, the Hutchinson Family Pavilion was added.
 It hosts multiple levels of enclosed sky-boxes, theatre-style seating, and a media area.
 The current seating capacity of the stadium is 10,000.
 Zola Witten Track is also in the facility, used by the track teams.

 Since 1940, home basketball games have been played at William L. White Auditorium, a 5,000-seat arena which is named after William Lindsay White, son of William Allen White.
 In addition to serving as home to the men's and women's basketball teams, the auditorium has been used by the Hornets volleyball team since the program started in 1973.
 In 2008, a new scoreboard and video screen were installed, and the arena floor was refinished and a refreshed logo added.
 Interior painting in a new color scheme was completed throughout the building.

 Trusler Sports Complex is home to the baseball and softball teams.
 The baseball team competes on Glennen Field, named after Dr. Robert E. Glennen, thirteenth president of Emporia State University.
 In 2009, artificial turf was installed in the formerly dirt infield.
 The Lady Hornets compete on Turnbull Field, which is named in honor of J. Michael Turnbull, president and trustee of the Trusler Foundation.

-The Hornet tennis teams compete on the George Milton Tennis Courts.
+The Hornet tennis teams compete in the Kossover Family Tennis Complex, which opens in 2021 and replaced the outdoor Milton Tennis Courts.
 George Milton was the longtime tennis coach for Emporia State, having served from 1966 to 1999.